 These are our evaporation houses.
 Its basically a greenhouse (or hoophouse) with an indoor ocean!
-We currently have seven of these houses and inside each is a saltwater pond that gets filled once a month during the summer.
+We currently have fourteen of these houses and inside each is a saltwater pond that gets filled once a month during the summer.
 It can get very hot in here, making evaporation go quickly!

 READY FOR HARVEST